ufcg-lsd/blowout/README.md

 ### Submitting Tasks
-A job in the Blowout is modeled as a Task object.
+A task in the Blowout is modeled as a Task object.
 See [Job Description File](http://arrebol.lsd.ufcg.edu.br/use-it.html) and [Arrebol code](https://github.com/fogbow/arrebol/tree/master/src/main/java/org/fogbowcloud/app) to know how construct a Task object from a job description file.

 The example below illustrates how to submit a Task to Blowout: